AI for Education

 The Learning Engineering Foundry is designed to rapidly advance ed tech innovations, ensuring they are effective and scalable before integration into the K-12 education system.
 The program focuses on prototyping promising innovations, tools, and datasets, taking concepts from ideation through testing, incubation, and preparation for further development outside of the Foundry.

 CareerNet is an initiative to train AI systems to deliver more accurate, personalized, and equitable career guidance to young people.
-Using CareerVillage’s 65,000-question repository, the project will produce curated datasets in healthcare, computer science, and reskilling.
-These datasets – composed of the highest-quality and relevant questions and answers – will be publicly available for AI developers and commercial platforms to use in new or existing career exploration.
+Using CareerVillage’s 65,000-question repository, the project produced curated datasets in healthcare, computer science, and reskilling.
+These datasets – composed of the highest-quality and relevant questions and answers – are publicly available for AI developers and commercial platforms to use in new or existing career exploration.

 KaggleLearn